 Mr. Wennekes (1958) grew up in a hotel family.
 Destined to follow in his father's footsteps, he found the hospitality industry not satisfying.
 In his early twenties, Mr. Wennekes became a butler for an American billionaire.
 He stayed with this employer for seven years.
-He then moved to Austria, becoming head butler for the country's most prominent family.
-Later, Mr. Wennekes became head butler at the American Embassy in Germany.
+He then moved to Austria, becoming head butler for one of the country's most prominent families.
+Later, Mr. Wennekes became head butler at the American Embassy in (Bonn) Germany.
 He received an official framed certificate from the US White House for "Outstanding Service."
 In 1999 Mr. Wennekes founded The International Butler Academy.

 Founder & CEO

 Mr. Wennekes left the US Embassy when he was recruited by Egon Zehnder in Germany to head up a division for the recruitment and training of domestic staff.
 He headed this division for three years and then acquired it.
 This was the start of his own recruitment company.
 In 1999, Mr. Wennekes recognized the difficulty of finding high-quality and professional butlers for his clients.
 As his clients depended on him for the recruitment of such staff, Mr. Wennekes decided to use his experience and knowledge to open The International Butler Academy so students could then be placed with his international clients.
 Today The International Butler Academy is internationally recognized as the number one school in the world for the recruitment and training of top butling and private service staff.

 The True Art of Service